isabella232/dtm.en/help/using/tools-reference/ga.md

   </tr>
   <tr>
    <td colname="col1"> Production Account ID </td>
    <td colname="col2" morerows="1"> <p>You can point to production or staging accounts for data collection.
 Your staging account number is used in your development or test environment.
 It keeps your testing data separate from production.
-Dynamic tag management automatically installs the correct account in each environment. </p> </td>
+Dynamic Tag Management automatically installs the correct account in each environment. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Staging Account ID </td>